Generating Inversion Table

 Reference

-• gywangmtl’s post: the post trully helps me understand the algorithm.
-Also, thank you, Google Translates.
+• gywangmtl’s post: This post was instrumental in helping me understand the algorithm.
+And thank you, Google Translate!